Freenode

-Freenode, stylized as freenode and formerly known as Open Projects Network, is an IRC network which was previously used to discuss peer-directed projects.
+Freenode, stylized as freenode and formerly known as Open Projects Network, is an IRC computer network which was previously used to discuss peer-directed projects.
 Their servers are accessible from the hostname chat.freenode.net, which load balances connections by using round-robin DNS.

 On 19 May 2021, Freenode underwent what some staff described as a "hostile takeover" and at least 14 volunteer staff members resigned.
-Following the events, various organisations using Freenode – including Arch Linux, CentOS, FreeBSD, Free Software Foundation Europe, Gentoo Linux, KDE, LineageOS, Slackware, Ubuntu, and the Wikimedia Foundation – moved their channels to Libera Chat, a network created by former Freenode staff.
+Following the events, various organisations using Freenode – including Arch Linux, CentOS, FreeBSD, the Free Software Foundation, Free Software Foundation Europe, Gentoo Linux, KDE, LineageOS, Slackware, Ubuntu, and the Wikimedia Foundation – moved their channels to Libera Chat, a network created by former Freenode staff.
 Others like Haiku or Alpine Linux moved to the Open and Free Technology Community (OFTC).
-As of 16 August 2021, over a thousand projects have left Freenode.
+By 16 August 2021, over a thousand projects had left Freenode.

 History

 Freenode began as a four-person Linux support channel called #LinPeople on EFnet, another IRC network.
 By 1995, after moving to Undernet, and then to DALnet, it moved from being just a channel to its own network, irc.linpeople.org.
 In early 1998, it changed to Open Projects Net (OPN) with about 200 users and under 20 channels.
 OPN soon grew to become the largest network for the free software community, and 20th largest in the world.

 In 2002, the name changed to Freenode.
 The OPN domains were later put up for sale, but did not sell.